landgraf-dev/aws-sdk-delphi/README.md

 The tests are designed to create and delete the resources needed for testing but it is important to keep your data safe.
 Do not run these tests on accounts that contain production data or resources.
 Since AWS resources are created and deleted during the running of these tests, charges can occur.
 To reduce charges occurred by running the tests focus on AWS resources that have minimal cost.

+## Credits

+Some OpenSSL internal classes were inspired from the Delphi-OpenSSL repository: <https://github.com/lminuti/Delphi-OpenSSL>.

 ## License